SimpleMonitorOff is a freeware Windows application which powers off your screen (or screens) when you lock your computer.

 Note: Unlike many similar applications, SimpleMonitorOff does not require any additional hotkeys, mouse clicks, or shortcuts – it responds to events sent by Windows itself, so will respond to you locking your computer however you choose to do it, rather than expecting a specific hotkey combination or shortcut.

-SimpleMonitorOff v1.x is compatible with Windows Vista onwards.
-It has been specifically tested with Windows 7 and Windows 10, but should work on all compatible versions of Windows.
+SimpleMonitorOff is compatible with Windows 7 onwards.
+It has been specifically tested with Windows 7, Windows 8.1, and Windows 10, but should work on all compatible versions of Windows.

-Currently it is shipped as a 32-bit application for maximum compatibility with Windows 7, but in a future release will be shipped as a 64-bit application.
+Currently it is shipped as a 32-bit application for maximum compatibility.

 It has been tested with Standard (a.k.a.
 Limited) User accounts, and shown not to need administrator privileges to run (apart from upon initial installation).